 This web page contains the logs of 2 excursions I took with S/Y Thetis from the island of Samos.
-I sailed with a friend from Samos Marina to Tsopela, back to the Samos Marina.
-I then solo sailed to Agathonisi, Kyriakou, Mycale, and back to the Samos Marina.
+I sailed with a friend from Samos Marina to Tsopela and back to the Samos Marina.
+Then I solo sailed to Agathonisi, Kyriakou, Mycale, and back to Samos Marina.

 The logs include either some historical and geographical descriptions of the places visited or links to these descriptions.
 Also included are links to other related web sites.

 Sunday June 13 to Saturday June 26, 2021

 During this time Thetis stayed in the marina.

 While Jenny has been on several motor yachts she had never been on a sailboat.
 We took with us provisions from Kalami for an overnight.